-Working on my mindset is one of the pillars of my morning routine…meaning, I do a few things each day that helps me get in the right frame of mind to be happy, fulfilled and successful.
-Repeating and reading specific affirmations is one of the things I do to help develop a stronger mindset by rewiring my brain.
+Working on my mindset is one of the pillars of my morning routine…meaning, I do a few things each day that helps me get in the right frame of mind to be happy, fulfilled, and successful.
+Repeating and reading my daily affirmations is one of the things I do to help develop a stronger mindset by rewiring my brain.

 What is an Affirmation?